A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \textbf{Observation space:} The agent's observation is a record of the characteristics of a single test case with 4 numerical values.

 \textbf{Action space:} The action describes a score associated with each test case.
 The agent uses this score to order the test cases.
 Each action is a real number between 0 and 1.

-\textbf{Reward function:} The reward function is also computed here based on the gap between the assigned ranking and the optimal ranking.
-The difference with the listwise ranking function is that the final ranking of the test cases is known by the end of an episode.
+\textbf{Reward function:} The reward function is computed here based on the normalized distance between the assigned ranking and the optimal ranking.
+The values range between 0 and 1.

-\paragraph{Pairwise ranking function:} The authors of \cite{bagherzadeh2021reinforcement} designed the pairwise ranking model as a class on which the observation space, action space and reward function are defined.
+\paragraph{Pairwise ranking function:} Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} designed the pairwise ranking model as a class on which the observation space, action space, and reward function are defined.
 This class uses the selection sorting algorithm \cite{knuth1997art} to rank the test cases.
 All test cases are divided into a pair: the sorted part on the left and the unsorted part on the right.
 At each time step, if a test case with high priority is found, its position is changed in the sorted part.
 The process continues until all test cases are sorted.

 \textbf{Observation space:} An agent observation is a pair of test case records.

 \textbf{Action space:} The action space values are 0 or 1.
 The first value indicates that the first test case in the observation has a higher priority.